CS 70

 Each section of the Makefile has the form

-• It’s impossible to see in our example code above, but every ‹command› line in the Makefile must start with a literal “tab” character!
-If you try to use eight spaces instead of one tab character, your Makefile will not work at all.
-Thus, Makefiles are exempt from the usual CS 70 rule on indenting with spaces rather than tabs.
+It’s impossible to see in our example, but every commands line in the Makefile must start with a literal “tab” character!
+If you try to use eight spaces instead of one tab character, your makefile will not work at all.
+Thus, makefiles are exempt from the usual CS 70 rule on indenting with spaces rather than tabs.

-• all, which has all relevant programs as prerequisites, but runs no commands itself.
+Has all relevant programs as prerequisites, but runs no commands itself.
 Having this target ensures all its prerequisites are up to date (as usual), but then doesn’t do anything else.
-It is idiomatic for all to be the first target in a Makefile, so that running make will bring all executables up to date.
+It is idiomatic for all to be the first target in a makefile, so that just running make (or make all) will bring all executables up to date.

 all: generateSegfault